Element (software): History

 In 2016 the first implementation of the Matrix end-to-end encryption was implemented and rolled out as a beta to users.
 In May 2020, the developers announced enabling end-to-end encryption by default in Riot for new non-public conversations.

 In April 2019, a new application was released on the Google Play Store in response to cryptographic keys used to sign the Riot Android app being compromised.

 In July 2020, Riot was renamed to Element.

-In January 2021, Element was briefly suspended from Google Play Store in response to a report of user-submitted abusive content on Element's default server, matrix.org.
-Element staff rectified the issue and the app was brought back to the Play Store.
+In January 2021, Element was briefly suspended from Google Play Store in response to a report of user-submitted content questioning the integrity of the 2020 United States presidential election on Element's default server, matrix.org.
+The app was brought back to the Play Store after said content was removed from the server.

 In May 2023, India's government banned 14 messaging apps, including Element.
 The ban was enacted on the recommendation of the Ministry of Home Affairs, citing terrorism in Jammu and Kashmir as the main cause.

+As of 2026, the organisation Element had its headquarters in the UK, registered legally as Element Creations Ltd, and had associated legal entities Element Software GmbH in Germany, Element Software SARL in France and Element Software Inc in the United States.